jessica3-14/Project/Report.md

 we should have m-1 global splitters, now use these splitters for bucket sort perform bucket sort given m buckets and the bucket partitions being the global splitters

-### Bubble Sort
-create function that takes in an array of items loop = list.count for i = 0 to loop-1
-	boolean swapped = false
-	for j = 0 to loop-1
-	    if list at index j > list at index j+1 swap(list at index j, list at index j+1) swapped = true
-	    if (not swapped) then break
-	return list

 ### 3. Team communication
 Our team will mainly be using discord as our means of communication due to the fact that it is easy to use and if we ever need to voice call or meet up remotely, we do not have to set up a zoom meeting.